marcelopovoa/machine_learning_exercises/README.md

 ## Estimating House Prices (Multiple Regression) - Manual calculation
 Regression estimating house prices based on previous house sales, using features like house size (sqft), number of bathrooms and so on...
 We calculate the linear model and RSS manually for a multiple regression case instead of using python packages.

+## Estimating House Prices (Multiple Regression) - Feature Selection and Lasso
+Regression estimating house prices based on previous house sales, using features like house size (sqft), number of bathrooms and so on...
+We go over feature selection and Lasso.

 ## Estimating House Prices (Multiple Regression) - Manual Gradient Descent Calculation